sds-edu/SDS-CI-GH-Guide/README.md

 ## Initial Setup

-1. Download the zip file titled "cs3219-se-toolbox-ci-gh-address-book-backend.zip" from Canvas, a project for which you will be configuring CI subsequently.
+1. Fork and then clone the repository https://github.com/CS3219-AY2324S1/SE-Toolbox-AddressBook-Backend to your device.

-   > :information_source:About the project: The zip file contains the backend code of an address book application, one that is similar to what you have seen in CS2103/T or CS2113/T but developed in JavaScript.
+   > ℹ️ About the project: The repository contains the backend code of an address book application, one that is similar to what you have seen in CS2103/T or CS2113/T but developed in JavaScript.
 The backend is equipped with basic functionalities, including the ability to add, retrieve, edit, and delete information, by connecting to MongoDB Atlas – a cloud database.
 Furthermore, the `test` directory includes a set of integration tests.
 You will see that they are automatically executed in the CI workflow later.

-   :bulb:You may skip steps 2 & 3 if you do not have Node.js or npm installed.
+   💡You may skip steps 2 & 3 if you do not have Node.js or npm installed.

 2. Install all dependencies by running `npm install` in the project directory.